SerjGarcia/ShadowBrute/README.md

 # Important Notes
   You will need to fill a file named shadows.txt of shadow hashes.

-  Passwords list needs to be in the same directory.
+  Passwords list needs to be in the same directory as script.

   [line:8] cryptPass[0:19] you may need to change the length depending on salt size $6$...................$